 - Inject illegal drugs, such as heroin

-An anthrax vaccine for humans is available.
-The vaccine doesn't contain live bacteria and can't lead to infection, but it can cause side effects, ranging from soreness at the injection site to more-serious allergic reactions.
+An anthrax vaccine is available for certain groups of people.
+The vaccine doesn't contain live bacteria and can't lead to infection.
+However, the vaccine can cause side effects, ranging from soreness at the injection site to more-serious allergic reactions.

 The vaccine isn't intended for the general public.
 Instead, it's reserved for military personnel, scientists working with anthrax and people in other high-risk professions.